E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/PIM_wd/readme.rst

 sub-directories, respectively.
 Before running the tests the code has to be properly compiled by running the ``make`` command in the ``./source`` sub-directory.
-The ``numdiff`` package is used for automatic comparison purposes and should be made available before running the tests, otherwise the diff command will be used automatically instead but the user is warned that the test might fail due to numerical differences.
 The tests are performed automatically by executing the command ``./test.sh`` in the ``./tests`` sub-directory for all three systems: